-A web page can contain headings, paragraphs, images, videos, and many other types of data.
-Front-end developers use HTML elements to specify what kind of information each item on a web page contains — for instance, the “p” element indicates a paragraph.
-Developers also write HTML code to specify how different items relate to one another in the overall structure of the page.
+A webpage can contain headings, paragraphs, images, videos, and many other types of data.
+Front-end developers use HTML elements to specify what kind of information each item on a webpage contains — for instance, the “p” HTML element indicates a paragraph.
+Developers also write HTML language code to specify how different items relate to one another in the overall structure of the page.

-Every website you open in your browser, from social networks to music services, uses HTML.
-A look under the hood of any website would reveal HTML code providing structure for all the page’s components.
+Every website you open in your web browser, from social networks to music services, uses HTML.
+A look under the hood of any website would reveal a basic HTML code page, written with an HTML editor, providing structure for all the page’s components.

 “I love meeting students from a wide variety of industries, with a whole spectrum of goals, from all over the world.
 I’m continually inspired by the thoughtful, creative projects they build in the course that showcase their new skills and unique vision.”